Interested in taking a Gap Year?

 Teach For America recruits outstanding and diverse leaders to become TFA “corps members.”
 Corps members commit to teaching for two years in a low-income community, where they’re employed by local schools and confront both the challenges and joys of expanding opportunities for kids.
 (2 years)

 Spend a year in the Jewish Service Corps working at a leading anti-poverty nonprofit in Chicago, New Orleans, New York, or Washington, DC.
 Our Corps Members live and learn together in a supportive, pluralistic community at the crossroads of justice and Jewish life.
 (1 year)

 Catholic Volunteer Network is a membership organization of over 180 faith-based volunteer programs.
-Our members offer full-time service opportunities ranging from one week to one year or more, both here in the United States and in more than 100 countries around the world.
-We invite Christian full-time national and international volunteer and mission programs to become members of our network.
+Members offer full-time service opportunities ranging from one week to one year or more, both here in the United States and in more than 100 countries around the world.
+Christian full-time national and international volunteer and mission programs are invited to become members of the network.
 (1 week-2+ years)

 Jesuit Volunteers perform vital service for folks in need across 37 communities in five countries.
 Over 176 service agencies at the front lines of social justice rely on JVs to fulfill their missions.
 As a JV, you’ll be part of an international network of young leaders fighting for a more just and hopeful world together.
 (1-2 years)

 LVC is a community of faith that unites people to work for peace and justice.
-We pursue our mission by placing volunteers in full-time service positions at social-justice organizations for a year or semester.
+They pursue the mission by placing volunteers in full-time service positions at social-justice organizations for a year or semester.
 (15 weeks-1year)

 Vincentian Mission Corps Volunteers dedicate ten-and-a-half months to living in community and serving others in California or St. Louis.
 Volunteers serve in a variety of areas including education, healthcare, social work, and social services.
 (10.5 months)